List of Duck Dodgers characters: Black Eel

-The Black Eel is a villain in an atmospheric diving suit with a tube connected to something that traveled with him offscreen.
-He first appeared when Agent Roboto formed the Legion of Duck Doom.
-He is a Seaman villain who was filled in about Duck Dodgers by the other villains.
-He later attends the Martian Queen's wedding with Seaman (a parody of Aquaman).
-Both of them ended up being enemies again when the truce between Earth and Mars was over.
-Black Eel is a parody of Black Manta.
-He was voiced by Jim Cummings.
+The Black Eel (voiced by Jim Cummings) is a villain in an atmospheric diving suit and a parody of Black Manta, who first appears as a member of the Legion of Duck Doom.
+He later attends Tyr'ahnee's wedding with his enemy Seaman (a parody of Aquaman).

 Magnificent Rogue

-The Magnificent Rogue is a handsome, rich, long-haired, muscular and suave villain who is a celebrity.
+The Magnificent Rogue (voiced by Tim Curry) is a handsome, rich, long-haired, muscular and suave villain who is a celebrity.
 He plotted to flood the Earth by moving the Moon close to Earth, but was thwarted and escaped.
-He was voiced by Tim Curry.

 Victor Von Boogieman

-Victor Von Boogieman is a villain from the disco planet Groovica.
-He teamed with Martian Commander X-2 and the Martian Queen to steal the galaxy's supply of diamonds.
-He was defeated by Duck Dodgers, Cadet, and Paprika Solo.
-He was voiced by Jeff Bennett.
+Victor Von Boogieman (voiced by Jeff Bennett) is a villain from the disco planet Groovica.
+He teamed with X-2 and Tyr'ahnee to steal the galaxy's supply of diamonds, but was thwarted by Duck Dodgers, Cadet, and Paprika Solo.

 Dr. Maniac

-Dr. Dick Maniac is a mad scientist who was hired by the Martians to help them with a cybernetic project.
-However, he was unqualified to work on the project, allowing Dodgers to thwart the Martians.
-It is later revealed that Dr. Maniac used to be a circus clown (which explains his lack of knowledge in technology and his usage of balloon hats filled with explosive gas as a method of torture) and happens to be a friend of Martian Commander X-2's uncle, who pressured his nephew to give Dr. Maniac a job in Mars.
-Dr. Maniac escaped with Bigfoot and was seen in the fast food business.
-On the "Bonafide Heroes" episode, Dr. Maniac and Bigfoot were seen being interviewed in jail.
-He was voiced by Henry Winkler.
+Dr. Maniac (voiced by Henry Winkler) is a mad scientist who was hired by the Martians to help them with a cybernetic project.
+However, he is unqualified to work on the project, allowing Dodgers to thwart the Martians.
+It is later revealed that Dr. Maniac is a former circus clown and a friend of X-2's uncle, who pressured his nephew to give Dr. Maniac a job on Mars.

 Hubie and Bertie

-Hubie and Bertie are two mice hired by the Martian Queen and Martian Commander X-2 to turn Duck Dodgers against Cadet with various pranks that the other one is blamed for.
-When Dodgers and Cadet discover this, they use them against the Martian Queen and Martian Commander X-2.
-Like the original Looney Tunes characters, Hubie has a habit of picking Bertie up and slapping him if he says something wrong.
-However, unlike their earlier characters they are fluent in Portuguese.
-They were voiced by Joe Alaskey.
+Hubie and Bertie (voiced by Joe Alaskey) are two mice hired by Tyr'ahnee and X-2 to turn Duck Dodgers against Cadet with various pranks that the other one is blamed for.
+When Dodgers and Cadet discover this, they use them against Tyr'ahnee and X-2.

 Skunderbelly

-Skunderbelly is a gambling kingpin who hired bounty hunters to capture Duck Dodgers.
-He was voiced by Bob Joles.
+Skunderbelly (voiced by Bob Joles) is a gambling kingpin who hired bounty hunters to capture Duck Dodgers.